W. Lowry Caudill ’79 of Durham has assumed office as chair of the GAA Board of Directors, succeeding David C. Keesler ’84 of Charlotte.

 Darryl Joel Keith ’77 of Wakefield, Rhode Island to the district of Connecticut, Delaware, New Jersey, New York and Rhode Island.
 Keith is a research oceanographer for the U.S. Environmental Protection Agency.
 As a student at UNC, he was the intramural sports manager for Connor Residence Hall, a freshman orientation counselor and a member of the Order of St. Andrew, an honorary service society.
 Keith also is vice president of the Kingston Water District, a participant in Tar Heel Service Day and communications lead for the Rhode Island Carolina Club.

-Monica R. Cloud ’96 of Silver Spring, Maryland to the district of the District of Columbia, Indiana, Kentucky, Maryland, Ohio and West Virginia.
-Cloud is a director for GSK Pharmaceuticals.
-As a student at UNC, she was a speaker of congress for the Student Congress, a member of the Black Law Students Association, a volunteer at the GAA, and UNITAS Living and Learning Program.
+Monica R. Cloud ’96 of Silver Spring, Maryland to the District of Columbia, Indiana, Kentucky, Maryland, Ohio, and West Virginia.
+Cloud is a director of federal government relations for GSK Pharmaceuticals.
+As a student at UNC, she was the Speaker of Student Congress, a member of the Black Student Movement, a volunteer at the GAA, and a member of UNITA loving and learning program.